CodeBear801/tech_summary/tech-summary/language/go/go-experience.md

 ### Dead lock with channel

 Another issue about dead lock
 - About buffered channel & un buffered channel, before setting to buffered one, seems it hungs there forever
-	- Pass waitgroup need pass by reference
+- Pass waitgroup need pass by reference, otherwise, the change didn't affect original wg object